Looking for a swim bag to haul your swim gear? Here are my top picks for the best bags on the market for swimmers.

 But if you want to level up your swimming, there are tons of other swim accessories, to include, from a swimming cap, swimmer’s earplugs, kickboard, pull-buoy, paddles, swim fins, and so on.

-In reality, there is a LOT of stuff you could, well, stuff into a swim bag, but the most important are your swim goggles and suit!
+In reality, there is a LOT of stuff you could, well, stuff into a swim bag, but the most important is your swim goggles and suit!

 Where is the best place to buy swimming bags?